Privacy and Data Use Policy

 1. About this policy

 This policy applies to personal information collected by The Front Project Ltd (The Front Project), an independent national enterprise that works to improve quality and create positive change in Australia’s early childhood education system.
-It also applies to personal information handled by incentives run by The Front Project, such as the Future Tracks program.
+It also applies to personal information handled by incentives run by The Front Project, such as the Upskill program and Online Community.

 The Front Project is bound by the provisions of the Privacy Act 1988 (Cth) (Privacy Act), including the Australian Privacy Principles (APPs).
 The APPs set out standards, rights and obligations for how we handle and maintain people’s personal information.
 This includes how we collect, store, use, disclose, quality assure and secure personal information, as well as your rights to access or correct your personal information.